-3. Written Research Report The report should introduce the research project and describe the research accomplished by the student thus far.
+3. Written Research Report

+The report should introduce the research project and describe the research accomplished by the student thus far.
 The report should provide: 1) a thorough background and literature review that motivates the research completed to date; 2) an account of completed research and results; and (3) a description of planned research not yet completed including issues to be addressed, experimental strategies to be used, anticipated results and alternative approaches or directions if initial attempts are unsuccessful.
 An abstract, not to exceed one double-spaced page, should be prepared, stating the reasons for the work, the significant results, and the main conclusions.
 The report, not including the abstract or references, should not exceed 15 double-spaced pages (12-point) including text, graphs, tables and figures.
 Figures must be included in the text.
 Appendices may be used for extensive data or methods.
 By way of reference, part 1 might be expected to be 3-5 pages; part 2 in the range of 5-7 pages, and part 3 in the range of 3-5 pages.
+The relative weight of (2) and (3) is determined by student's progress.
+No publishable results is not considered a failure if the student has demonstrated full grasp of the project.
 Students should use articles from journals of the American Chemical Society (e.g. JACS, Biochemistry, JPC, JOC, Analytical Chemistry) as a reference in the preparation of this report for discipline-specific formatting considerations such as references, figure legends, and methods.
 A reference format including full titles for articles should be used.
-Reports that do not follow these guidelines may be considered unsatisfactory.
+Reports that do not follow these guidelines may be considered unsatisfactory, and information beyond the specified page limits will not be read or considered in the examination process.